Not Feeling Good Enough

 Since the child’s aim is to be loved and cared for, he/she unconsciously does things to please the parents to meet their goal.
 They think that if they do better in school, do more house chores, or do other things that please their parents; they can make their parents stop in abusing substances, fight, or get stressed.
 The child does this so they can meet their goal, that is, to be loved and cared for.

 Kids in this kind of families end up constantly trying to please their parents, but they can only do so much.
 Eventually, they end up realizing that no matter what or how much they do, they can never fix their parent’s problems.

 Self-doubt can also be a result of being raised in a narcissistic environment.
 A parent with an extreme focus on himself or herself can end up with a child who doubts himself or herself too much.

 Children whose parent or parents have Destructive Narcissistic Personality (DNP) can either group up compliant or rebellious.
 The compliant response will make the child try harder to please the adult.
-This behavior may extend into adulthood where anxiety may be experienced when the other person is not pleased.
+This behaviour may extend into adulthood where they may experience anxiety when the other person is not pleased.

 Our unrealistic expectations can be another culprit to why we do not feel good enough.

 The expectations we set for ourselves can help us prepare for reality, but when they’re too much, they can give us stress and affect our self-esteem.
-At times, setting too high expectations can be a result of how we’re raised.
+At times, setting too high expectations can be a result of our childhool raising.
 When our parents praised us for getting good grades at school, we try to keep that up, thinking that if we won’t, they won’t praise or love us anymore.